awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-connectivitytroubleshooter.md

  **Description**

-The AWSSupport\-ConnectivityTroubleshooter Automation document diagnoses connectivity issues between the following:
+The AWSSupport\-ConnectivityTroubleshooter runbook diagnoses connectivity issues between the following:
 + AWS resources within an Amazon Virtual Private Cloud \(Amazon VPC\)
 + AWS resources in different Amazon VPCs within the same AWS Region that are connected using VPC peering
 + AWS resources in an Amazon VPC and an internet resource using an internet gateway